egoryaynov/Social-network/README.md

 ## <a name="about">About project</a>

-This is my first project on React, Redux.
-In development i used next technologies
+This is my first project on **React, Redux**.
+The project is simple *Social Network*, where you can *see profiles of users, edit your profile, send post and message* (at the moment these functions are not fully functional).
+Also i have implemented **authorization** (you can login and logout)

 ------------